htopper91/wrb/README.md

 # wrb.RO

-## This is an updated fork that fix security risks and bad optimization
+## This is an updated fork that fix security risks and bad optimization.
+An anonymous Node.js chat web application for end-to-end encrypted communication.
+All encryption is done on the client-side using RSA-2048/3072/4096, so the server literally knows nothing.

 # Side notes